Frequently Asked Questions

 You do not have to be an accredited investor to invest on Mainvest.

-No, we don’t list every business that applies.
-We base our decisions on certain proprietary benchmarks, the business’s eligibility as defined through the FINRA and SEC regulatory framework, and also our own, subjective view of the business and its management team.
+In order to raise on Mainvest, businesses must go through a vetting process that includes certain proprietary benchmarks, the business’s eligibility as defined through the FINRA and SEC regulatory framework, and also our own, subjective view of the business and its management team.
 You can learn more about how we decide which companies to list here.

 Yes.
 We use SSL (Secure Sockets Layer) for security by making an encrypted link between your browser and our associated servers.
 SSL is an industry standard for protecting the integrity of online transactions.